 4. Estimate Time

 Assess each project and make a realistic guess of how long you think it will take to complete.
-Then, allocate the project time to each task within the assignment.
+Then, do prioritization to allocate the project time to each task within the assignment.
 For the “Write [article title]” project, you might guess that it will take four hours.
 You could divide the time in the following way:

 - Research article topic = 30 minutes